yang-infra/yangkit/README.md

 ./generate.py --bundle <Bundle Json File> --output-directory <Output Directory> -v
 ```

-6) Genetated .tar file will be present in the output directory.
+6) Generated .tar file will be present in the output directory.
+This is a pip installable tar file.

 ```
 Writing yangkit-models-cisco-ios-xr-7.11.1/setup.cfg